Open this page in a new tab

 Apamea from The Princeton Encyclopedia of Classical Sites

-Aerial Views, Plans, and Illustrations
+Maps, Aerial Views, Plans, Illustrations, and Photos

-Aerial Views, Plans, and Illustrations
+Maps, Aerial Views, Plans, Illustrations, and Photos

 Aerial Views